tomtiao/GDUF-Login-Script/README-en.md

 - The script for macOS should be working out of the box.

-- Auto-logon and auto-reconnect on disconnection are possible with the help of built-in auto script execution feature in some routers
+- Auto-logon and auto-reconnect on disconnection are possible with the help of built-in auto script execution feature in some routers.

 ## Usage